Lady Louise Steals the Show

 On Saturday evening the Queen was presented for the fourth time in her reign with a horse by the Royal Canadian Mounted Police.
 The horse, named George, is a product of the RCMP Musical Ride programme.
 For more details, see this blog entry.

-Tagged Elizabeth II, Horses, Lady Louise Mountbatten-Windsor, Royal Canadian Mounted Police, Royal Windsor Horse Show, The Countess of Wessex, The Earl of Wessex, Viscount Severn, Windsor Castle Royal Tattoo.
+Tagged Elizabeth II of the United Kingdom, Horses, Lady Louise Mountbatten-Windsor, Royal Canadian Mounted Police, Royal Windsor Horse Show, The Countess of Wessex, The Earl of Wessex, Viscount Severn, Windsor Castle Royal Tattoo.